 It was a simpler time.
 We developed a ‘whatever’ attitude and didn’t care so much about what other people thought.
 I mean we walked around in jeans so huge you could probably fit an entire fashion team in them… which is obviously where they were all hiding in the 90s.
 If you don’t know the pants I’m talking about, just Google JNCO jeans.
 I once got the bottom of my mega wide leg jeans caught in a mall escalator.
 They had to shut the stairs off and rip them out.
-Fashion wasn’t all bad because the plaid shirt tied around my waist sure came in handy that day!
+Fashion wasn’t all bad because the plaid shirt I had tied around my waist sure came in handy that day!
 And thankfully, there was no social media to document and broadcast my tragedy that day.

 Remember Hacky Sacks?

-Our accomplishments and #fails often went unnoticed, and we were totally okay with that.
+Growing up in the 90s, our accomplishments and #fails often went unnoticed, and we were totally okay with that.
 Cellphones and social media didn’t ruin, I mean rule, our lives.
 Cellphones existed, but they were used primarily for business and our parents were in charge of them.
 If your mom was late to pick you up from an after-school activity, you couldn’t text her.
 You had to wait patiently, occupying yourself with your hacky sack of imagination.
 Pretty wild stuff eh!
 If you wanted to send a message to your friends during class, it was done on paper and passed along the line.
 Sometimes the teacher would get a hold of it and read it in front of the class.

 I may have survived Y2K, but a lot of things died with the 90s.
 Let’s look back at some of the things that made the 90s All That and a Bag of Chips.